steveturbek/tangible-interfaces/book.md

 - Designing Collaborative objects
 - Prototyping The Physical User Experience

+## Intended Audience

+UX designers who want to prototype a startup product, build job skills for working with engineers, or simply have fun hacking to expand their understanding of how interaction design applies, and differs, in the real world.
+The book could also serve as a text book, as there are many high school/college intro to electronics classes.

 ## Competitive Research

 Lists below, but there hasn't been a book on this in 10-15 years!

+Most recent books focus either on:

+- Pure electronics/engineering (Arduino cookbooks)
+- Screen-based UX design
+- Specific domains (wearables, IoT products)

+This book fills the gap for UX designers who want to work with physical interfaces.

 ## Placeholder Book Structure